-Satellite Meeting at the ECCS'13 - European Conference on Complex Systems
+Satellite Meeting at the ECCS'14 - European Conference on Complex Systems

-This satellite brought together members of the CS-DC, mainly from Europe, Latin America and Africa, to review progress and assess challenges related to the coordination of research and educational resources among dozens of universities and institutions worldwide.
-The sessions would combine physical and remote presentations to include members attending ECCS and those unable to do so (mainly from Africa and Latin America).
+This satellite meeting will bring together members of the CS-DC, from all over the world, to review progress and assess challenges related to the coordination and sharing of research and educational resources among more than hundred universities and institutions worldwide.
+The sessions would combine physical and remote presentations to include members attending ECCS in Lucca and those unable to do so.

 Roadmap for the Science of Complex Systems